 Where?
 Rottnest Island

 Rottnest Island, a no car haven off the coast of Perth is the primary home of the small marsupial known as the quokka.
-A mainly nocturnal species that eats the leaves and bark of many plants, due to the sheer number of quokkas that inhabit Rottnest Island it is possible to see these small furry creatures out and about in the height of the day.
+A mainly nocturnal species that eat the leaves and bark of many plants, due to the sheer number of quokkas that inhabit Rottnest Island, it is possible to see these small furry creatures out and about in the height of the day.

-Go in search of quokkas and maybe even get a quokka selfie on our Perth and Rottnest Island tour (3 nights, year-round).
+Go in search of quokkas and maybe even get a quokka selfie as part of our Whales and Wine of the South West self-drive itinerary (8 nights, year-round).

 7. Swim with a manta ray